© 2025 Hawaiʻi Public Radio

 “I’m not proud that these things happened or that we had to operate under those circumstances, but I believe that I contributed positively to the solutions,” he said.

-Case has served Hawaiʻi's First Congressional District since 2019, and previously served in the House from 1994 to 2002.
+Case has served Hawaiʻi's First Congressional District since 2019, and previously represented Hawaiʻi’s Second Congressional District from 2002 to 2007.

 He will move into the top 25% of House seniority if reelected.